one030914/graduation_project/README.md

 ## Startup

+### Docker build

+`docker compose up -d` to bulid up docker container in background, `docker compose down -v` to close the container with volume.

+### Run the bot

-cd to project folder and use command: `python -m bot.bot`
+cd to project folder and use command: `python -m bot.bot`.

 ## Project Structure